coinbase/mesh-cli/README.md

 ## Documentation

-You can find the Mesh API documentation [here](https://docs.cdp.coinbase.com/mesh/docs/welcome/)
+You can find the Mesh API documentation in the [`mesh-specifications`](https://github.com/coinbase/mesh-specifications) repository.

-For more information on the mesh-cli tool, read our [The mesh-cli tool](https://docs.cdp.coinbase.com/mesh/docs/mesh-cli/) documentation.

-For more information on how to test your implementation file with the `mesh-cli` tool, read our [How to Test Your Mesh Implementation](https://docs.cdp.coinbase.com/mesh/docs/mesh-test/) documentation.
+For more information on how to use and test your implementation with the `mesh-cli` tool, see the [examples](https://github.com/coinbase/mesh-cli/tree/master/examples) directory.

 ## Contributing